XXIV Old Buildings - Leading Commercial / Chancery Barristers

 • Ward & Ors v ACS Savill & Ors (Commercial Court) – Instructed for over 100 claimant investors in a complex civil fraud claim worth over £35m in relation to allegedly fraudulent tax avoidance film schemes.

-• Societe Generale v Goldas Kuyumculuk Sanayi Ithalat Ihracat AS & Ors [2019] 1 WLR 346 (Court of Appeal); [2017] EWHC 667 (Comm) – Hugh, led by Stephen Moverley Smith QC, successfully obtained orders striking out claims worth $½Bn, discharging world-wide freezing orders and, at first instance, obtaining an inquiry as to damages for the Defendant gold trading and manufacturing companies companies.
-The subsequent Court of Appeal decision is a leading authority on alternative and dispensation of service and abuse of process.
+• Societe Generale v Goldas Kuyumculuk Sanayi Ithalat Ihracat AS & Ors [2019] 1 WLR 346 (Court of Appeal); [2017] EWHC 667 (Comm) – Successfully obtaining orders striking out claims worth $½Bn, discharging world-wide freezing orders and, at first instance, obtaining an inquiry as to damages for the Defendant gold trading and manufacturing companies companies.
+The subsequent Court of Appeal decision is a leading authority on alternative and dispensation of service and abuse of process (with Stephen Moverley Smith KC).

 • Advising a pub company in a dispute over the sale by it of shares to another larger hospitality company, where the latter sought to rectify the SPA which, it transpired, was a demonstrably bad bargain for it.

-• Acting (with Edward Cumming QC) for a care home provider in a dispute over a relational (30yr) contract with a local authority.
+• Acting for a care home provider in a dispute over a relational (30yr) contract with a local authority (with Edward Cumming KC).

-• O’Keefe & Anr v Caner & Ors (Chancery Division) – [2017] EWHC 1105 (Ch).
-Hugh, together with Terence Mowschenson QC and Nicole Langlois, acted for offshore directors and a corporate services provider in claims and Insolvency Act applications by two Jersey companies and their liquidators in relation to allegedly wrongful payments from the companies of c. €34m.
-A 6-day preliminary issue trial of a previously undecided issue of Jersey prescription law took place in March 2017.
+• O’Keefe & Anr v Caner & Ors (Chancery Division) – [2017] EWHC 1105 (Ch). – Acting for offshore directors and a corporate services provider in claims and Insolvency Act applications by two Jersey companies and their liquidators in relation to allegedly wrongful payments from the companies of c. €34m.
+A 6-day preliminary issue trial concerned a previously undecided issue of Jersey prescription law (with Terence Mowschenson KC and Nicole Langlois).

-• Acting (with Stephen Moverley Smith QC) for a Panamanian company in contested winding up proceedings (and an ensuring LCIA arbitration) in the British Virgin Islands concerning a $750m dispute over a joint venture company incorporated to invest in Nigerian Oil entities.
+• Acting for a Panamanian company in contested winding up proceedings (and an ensuring LCIA arbitration) in the British Virgin Islands concerning a $750m dispute over a joint venture company incorporated to invest in Nigerian Oil entities (with Stephen Moverley Smith KC).

-• Harvil Roofing Ltd v Lakehouse Services Ltd [2017] EWHC 3310 (TCC)– Acted for the Claimant at trial in an assigned claim against the Defendant building contractor for alleged breaches of contract relating to the exclusivity of future work where damages sought run to multiple £millions.
+• Harvil Roofing Ltd v Lakehouse Services Ltd [2017] EWHC 3310 (TCC) – Acting for the Claimant at trial in an assigned claim against the Defendant building contractor for alleged breaches of contract relating to the exclusivity of future work where damages sought run to multiple £millions.

-• Blackstar (Isle of Man) Ltd v Imperium Trust Company Ltd & Ors [2016] EWHC 3216 (Ch)– Acted (with Bajul Shah) for the Defendants at the trial of the claims for the costs of litigation said to be due under contractual indemnities.
+• Blackstar (Isle of Man) Ltd v Imperium Trust Company Ltd & Ors [2016] EWHC 3216 (Ch) – Acting for the Defendants at the trial of the claims for the costs of litigation said to be due under contractual indemnities (with Bajul Shah).

-• Arcadia Petroleum Ltd v Bosworth & Ors (Commercial Court)– Acted (with Charles Dougherty QC) for two of 10 Defendants in a claim relating to an alleged oil trading fraud estimated to be worth in excess of $300m.
+• Arcadia Petroleum Ltd v Bosworth & Ors (Commercial Court)– Acting for two of ten Defendants in a claim relating to an alleged oil trading fraud estimated to be worth in excess of $300m (with Charles Dougherty KC).

-• Bicester GP Ltd & Ors v London & Metropolitan International Ltd & Ors (Commercial Court)– Acting as sole Counsel for 2 of 6 defendants in a multi-million pound claim brought by Bermudian, Irish and English companies in respect of false invoicing during the development of shopping villages and involving claims of deceit, proprietary relief, restitution, inducement of breach of contract and conspiracy.
+• Bicester GP Ltd & Ors v London & Metropolitan International Ltd & Ors (Commercial Court) – Acting for two of six Defendants in a multi-million-pound claim brought by Bermudian, Irish and English companies in respect of false invoicing during the development of shopping villages and involving claims of deceit, proprietary relief, restitution, inducement of breach of contract and conspiracy.

-• Norcross & Anr v Constantine & Anr (Commercial Court) [2015] EWHC 2405 (Comm)– Acting (with David Lord QC) for the estate of the deceased former defendant in a commercial court claim concerning, inter alia, allegations of fraud and breach of fiduciary duties.
+• Norcross & Anr v Constantine & Anr (Commercial Court) [2015] EWHC 2405 (Comm) – Acting for the estate of the deceased former defendant in a commercial court claim concerning, inter alia, allegations of fraud and breach of fiduciary duties.
 Successfully obtained summary judgment in respect of the significant majority of the claims made, some 3 weeks ahead of trial: see the separate judgment at [2015] EWHC 1290 (Comm).
-Successfully defeated the remainder of the claims at trial, even after late amendments were (partially) allowed.
+Successfully defeated the remainder of the claims at trial, even after late amendments were (partially) allowed (with David Lord KC).

-• JPC SPC 4 & Another v Schools & Others (Chancery Division) – Acted (with Robert Levy QC) for one of 15 defendants in a complex £110m claim by the receivers of an offshore fund alleging, inter alia, fraud, breach of fiduciary duty and unlawful means conspiracy, also involving multiple world-wide freezing injunctions.
-A successful settlement was reached in relation to the represented party.
+• JPC SPC 4 & Another v Schools & Others (Chancery Division) – Acting for one of 15 Defendants in a complex £110m claim by the receivers of an offshore fund alleging, inter alia, fraud, breach of fiduciary duty and unlawful means conspiracy, also involving multiple world-wide freezing injunctions.
+A successful settlement was reached in relation to the represented party (with Robert Levy KC).

 Hugh has experience in a wide range of company law matters, particularly within contentious litigation.
-He is recommended in Legal 500 as a leading junior in company law, describing him as “a very high-quality advocate on paper and on his feet and notes that he has a very good grip of the authorities and superb ability to marshal the facts and present them persuasively.”
+He is recognised in The Legal 500 as a leading junior for company law, clients describe him as “an exceptional advocate, technically excellent, friendly, responsive, pragmatic and willing to go above and beyond” and “a very high-quality advocate on paper and on his feet”.
+They note that he has a “excellent knowledge of corporate insolvency law, allied to commercial flair” and a “very good grip of the authorities and superb ability to marshal the facts and present them persuasively.”
 His expertise includes claims for breach of fiduciary duty, acting both for and against company directors; derivative claims brought against directors; acting in relation to shareholder disputes, including under s.994 Companies Act 2006 and in relation to shareholder agreements.
-Hugh also advises on company law and procedure generally, and in relation to company related agreements and corporate documents.
+Hugh also advises on company law and procedure generally, and in relation to company-related agreements and corporate documents.

 Hugh’s company law work often overlaps with his insolvency practice, and he frequently advises liquidators, administrators and directors on both insolvency procedures and company law claims brought in an insolvency context.
 Hugh has significant experience of defending Company Director Disqualification Act 1986 proceedings, as well as applications for permission to act under the same legislation.